nicomak/blog/README.md

-# Code Repo for Nico's Blog
+# Nico's Blog

-This public repository contains code I used in my blog posts and articles.
+This public repository contains code used in my blog posts and articles.

 You are welcome to visit my blog at http://blog.ditullio.fr !